ahdis/epr-integration-cara/docs/primarysystems-epr.md

 ## 4. Query and retrieve documents for a patient from the EPR

+### 4.1 Authorization

+To query and retrieve documents the HCP needs to be authorized based on the IdP token, the patient (resourceID with EPR-SPID), purposeOfUse (NORM, EMER) and role (HCP).
+See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/GetXAssertion.md).

+EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/b62996b2-da1b-49ba-98f1-e64d7123154e).

+Example STS requests with [IdP](requests/sts.http) or [EPRIK-httpheader](requests/sts-idp-httpheader.http).

-### Query
+### 4.2a Query documents from the CARA community
-Retrieve the document metadata for the documents stored in a patients EPR.
+Retrieve the document metadata for the documents stored in a patients EPR for the CARA community.
 See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/RegistryStoredQuery.md).

 EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/ab4049f8-ba33-4d84-b9a5-d094ce4117aa).
 For the Query the MPI-ID of the patient needs to be added.
 This example requests includes the security token necessary.
 With the EPRIK you can do the user authentication there and reuse the token [see](usecases/#use-the-idp-assertion-from-eprik).
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.

-### Authorization

-To query and retrieve documents the HCP needs to be authorized based on the IdP token, the patient (resourceID with EPR-SPID), purposeOfUse (NORM, EMER) and role (HCP).
-See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/GetXAssertion.md).

-EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/b62996b2-da1b-49ba-98f1-e64d7123154e).

-Example STS requests with [IdP](requests/sts.http), [EPRIK-httpheader](requests/sts-idp-httpheader.http) or [EPRIK-soapheader](requests/sts-idp-soapheader.http).
+### 4.2b Query documents from remote communities
+To retrieve the document metadata for the documents stored in a patients EPR but registered in remote communities, the initiating gateway has to be called with an IIT-18 query.
+The next version of EPRIK will support the Initiating Gateway service endpoint.
+Gassmann has an example document in the remote community urn:oid:2.16.756.5.30.1.177.1.0.

-### Retrieve
+### 4.3a Retrieve documents from the CARA community

 To retrieve documents from a patients EPR the IHE XDS.b profile and transactions needs to be used.
 See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/RetrieveDocumentSet.md).

 EPRIK example [request,response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/6a6ee447-a842-44f6-bc29-b8a35d14c5e1).
 With  EPRIK you can do the user authentication there and reuse the token [see](usecases/#use-the-idp-assertion-from-eprik).
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.
 You will need to add the HomeCommunityId, RepositoryUniqueId and DocumentUniqueId.

+### 4.3b Retrieve documents from remote communities
+To retrieve the documents stored in remote communities, the initiating gateway has to be called with an IIT-43 query with the homeCommunityId added from result 4.2b.
+The next version of EPRIK will support the Initiating Gateway service endpoint.

 ## 5. Publish documents for a patient by a healthcare professional